Algorithms, AI, and Accretion- Future of Digital Marketing with Brian Solis

 Disruptive technology has impacted consumer behavior and revolutionized our capabilities as marketers.

 But should we be skeptical — or more cautious — with how we implement the latest martech or use AI within the B2B customer journey?

 And, as consumers ourselves, how do we live in a world of constant distraction without giving up these digital tools that monopolize our attention, but provide value at the same time?
 Is it an all-or-nothing game?

-The good news is, according to Brian, it’s possible to balance a life of purpose while also taking advantage of social media and other transformative digital technologies.
+According to Brian, the good news is that it’s possible to balance a life of purpose while taking advantage of social media and other transformative digital technologies.
 What’s more, when it comes to the future of digital marketing in 2021, artificial intelligence and ethics do not have to be mutually exclusive.

-Brian is my longtime friend, the bestselling author of eight books, a keynote speaker, and a world-renowned futurist who always has amazing insights to contribute when it comes to AI and the future of digital marketing.
+Brian is my longtime friend, the bestselling author of eight books, a keynote speaker, and a world-renowned futurist who always has fantastic insights to contribute to AI and the future of digital marketing.

 We unpacked a lot during this conversation so you won’t want to miss this podcast.

 But if you’d rather read than listen, these are my favorite takeaways:

 Don’t be scared of AI.
 Retrain the algorithm.